A New York City Criminal Attorney Explains Kidnapping

 The kidnapping seen day to day in NY courtrooms is most often that of noncustodial parents taking control of children not legally in their custody.
 The defendants in these cases should not be complacent because the court looks on them as parental cases.
 If convicted, these defendants can still receive a good amount of jail time as a penalty for this crime even if it involves their own children.
 An excellent NYC kidnapping attorney can negotiate this type of case and possibly remove any jail time from the equation.
 The Law Office of Bukh & Associates, PLLC is proud of our ability to help our clients in this way.

-Kidnapping Attorney is a Must If You’re Charged
+Kidnapping Attorney is a Must If You’ve been Charged

 Listed below are the New York penal statutes which apply to kidnapping and the associated crimes of unlawful imprisonment: